 8. War Horse: This movie I went to see in the theatre by myself on a week night because I couldn't get anyone to go with me.
 Can you blame them really?
 Did the PR for this movie make it out to be something you wanted to rush to the theatre for?
 It doesn't have any big stars in it (the biggest is Emily Watson, Oscar-nominee a few years ago... but still 90% of Americans have no idea who she is).
 The only star with any name recognition is director Steven Spielberg.
 If its a Spielberg film its got to be good, right?
 Well, yes.
 It was good.
 Not great.
 Not one I'll purchase on Blu-Ray.
 But again, one that I can understand why 5% of voters would fall in love with it.

 It's a set in World War I (which right off the bat is difficult for me...
 I've never been a war movie fan), so you've got to give credit to the crew for set design, costuming, etc. You also have to give credit to the sound crew for this movie because with all the shooting and gallopping, they did a great job of heightening the drama of the film.
 The acting is pretty well done here, especially by the young actor Jeremy Irvine who plays the main character who must give up his horse to the war and then enters the war himself.
 This was his first every major movie role and he did a fantastic job.
 As cliche as it may sound though, the star of the movie really is the horse.
 It just boggles my mind to think how movie makers can get animals to cooperate in a way that tells the story so perfectly... especially huge horses!
 I know this day in age a lot can be done digitally afterwards, but still... the horses on the film were incredible.
+My main issue with this film is that is had this big contradiction between trying to be a family-friendly animal film and an epic war drama.
+There were all these heart-warming moments dealing with the horse and the love that the boy has for the horse... but at the same time, soldiers are getting killed left and right.
+Hard to have your heart-warmed with so much death around.

 War Horse tweet: "Feels like Saving Private Ryan collided with Free Willy.
 Should I be happy about the horse living or sad about hundreds of men dying?"